 ADAPT members promote awareness through educational programs and outreach, while serving as accessible resources for fellow students.
-ADAPT members strive to minimize the abuse of alcohol and other drugs in an effort to encourage students to pursue positive behavioral changes, and to promote a healthier environment at Virginia Tech.
+ADAPT members strive to minimize the abused of alcohol and other drugs in an effort to encourage students to pursue positive behavioral changes, and to promote a healthier environment at Virginia Tech.
 They can be contacted through the Office of Student Conduct in Suite 141 New Hall West or at 540-231-3790.

-The Virginia Tech Police Department has community outreach and residence life officers that provide educational programming and other crime prevention functions to the university y community.
-Educational programs include Student Police Academy, Alcohol Awareness, Bicycle Safety, Drug Awareness, Personal and Property Safety (basic crime prevention and personal safety) Rape Aggression Defense, Women's Awareness and Safety and RAD for men teaches the practice of self-defense and how to escape aggressive behavior.

-Safetyprograms begin with orientation sessions for incoming freshmen and their parents.
+The Virginia Tech Police Department has community outreach and residence life officers that provide educational programming and other crime prevention functions to the university community.
+Educational programs include Student Police Academy, Alcohol Awareness, Bicycle Safety, Drug Awareness, Personal and Property Safety (basic crime prevention and personal safety) Rape Aggression Defense, Women's Awareness and Safety and RAD for men teaches the practice of self- defense and how to escape aggressive behavior.
+Other programs presented include, One Love workshops on Intimate Violence, Emergency Preparedness, and building/lighting assessments begin with orientation sessions for incoming freshmen and their parents.
 Once school begins, the Community Services Unit continues with educational programs throughout the year in the residence halls as requested and actively recruits participants for its interactive programs.
-These programs include personal safety and security on campus as well as safety when traveling abroad, drug and alcohol awareness, women's awareness, sexual assault prevention and other requested topics.
+Global Ed presents pre-departure training, and faculty leader training in the spring and fall of each year as well as monthly safety reminders via VT news.
 All programs are available to faculty, staff and students upon request or if a need becomes apparent.